All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 A lot of Chase cards earn Chase Ultimate Rewards®.
 However, 1) not all cards allow you to transfer to transfer partners and 2) points have different values when redeemed through the travel portal or through Chase’s “pay yourself back” program depending on the card you have.

-The Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, and Chase Ink Business Preferred® Credit Card all allow transfers to transfer partners.
-The Freedom family of cards and Chase Ink Business Cash® Credit Card and Chase Ink Business Unlimited® Credit Cards do not.
+The Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, and Ink Business Preferred® Credit Card all allow transfers to transfer partners.
+The Freedom family of cards and Ink Business Cash® Credit Card and Ink Business Unlimited® Credit Cards do not.

 Moving all your household’s points to the partner with a Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card will increase the value of your points by allowing you to transfer them to transfer partners (United, Southwest, Hyatt, etc) for the best redemption value.

-When making bookings through the Chase travel portal or through “Pay Yourself Back”, Chase Sapphire Reserve® points are worth 1.5 cents per point and Chase Sapphire Preferred® and Ink Business Preferred® Credit Card points are worth 1.25 cents per point.
+When making bookings through Chase Travel℠ or through “Pay Yourself Back”, Chase Sapphire Reserve® points are worth 1.5 cents per point and Chase Sapphire Preferred® and Ink Business Preferred® Credit Card points are worth 1.25 cents per point.
 If you only have a Freedom, Ink Business Cash, or Ink Business Unlimited card, points are worth only 1 cent per point.

 Moving points to the partner who holds the card with the highest redemption value is a great strategy to maximize point value.